 Then bring the mixture back up to a boil.
 Once the pot is boiling, cover and cook 3-4 minutes, until the crawfish float to the surface and turn deep red.

-Next, transfer cooked crawfish, new potatoes, corn, onions and garlic to a second stock pot or large container with a lid.
-Pour over the Vietnamese cajun butter sauce.
+Next, transfer cooked crawfish, new potatoes, corn, onions and garlic to a second stock pot or large container with a lid and pour over the Vietnamese Cajun butter sauce.
+Shake to coat and let the ingredients soak up the sauce for 5-10 minutes.

-Finally, cover and let the crawfish soak in the butter sauce for 5-10 minutes.
-Garnish with chives or parsley.
-Serve with extra sides of Viet-cajun butter sauce and spicy aioli.
 I like to pour the crawfish and sides onto a large tray lined with parchment or newspaper in the center of the table, and dig in!

 Old Bay Seasoning, liquid crab boil, ground crawfish boil spices and even your own spice mix are all delicious in a crawfish boil.
-But I must note that after making seafood boils for years, I heard a Louisiana chef say that seasoning the crawfish boil water didn’t do very much to season the crawfish – that was the job of the cajun butter sauce.
+But I must note that after making seafood boils for years, I heard a Louisiana chef say that seasoning the crawfish boil water didn't do very much to season the crawfish - that was the job of the Cajun butter sauce.
 Seasoning the water just makes it smell delicious as your guests arrive.
-Ever since, I’ve cut way back on the crawfish boil seasoning I add to the boiling water.
-I want the water to be seasoned lightly, but I focus much more on adding flavor and spice to the cajun butter sauce, or in this case, the Viet-cajun butter sauce.
-It’s been a winning philosophy for me!
+Ever since, I've cut way back on the crawfish boil seasoning I add to the boiling water.
+I want the water to be seasoned lightly, but I focus much more on adding flavor and spice to the cajun butter sauce, or in this case, the Viet-Cajun butter sauce.
+It's been a winning philosophy for me!

 My favorite day-after meal is to dice up the potatoes and onions and garlic, cut the corn off the cob, and make a crawfish hash with poached eggs for brunch.
 I usually make extra potatoes and corn just to be sure I have enough leftovers on day 2.